VPDC

 Most infected people will not have any visible symptoms.

-Common symptoms for polio include:
+Common symptoms for polio usually last for 2 to 5 days and include:

 • Fever